Interop-Bridges/Windows-Azure-PHP-Scaffolders/Drupal/Readme.txt

       <Setting name="Microsoft.WindowsAzure.Plugins.RemoteAccess.AccountExpiration" value="2039-12-31T23:59:59.0000000-08:00" />
    - Refer MSDN documentation for settings above values.

-9) Once you have finalized your build folder, you need to install the Windows Azure FileSystemDurabilityPlugin.
+9) Once you have finalized your build folder, you need to install the Windows Azure FileSystemDurabilityPlugin v1.1.
 The Windows Azure FileSystemDurabilityPlugin ensures that newly added themes/modules on running Drupal site are synchronized across all running instances.
 The FileSystemDurabilityPlugin is hosted on Github.
 Just copy it into the Windows Azure SDK folder and configure it through the ServiceConfiguration.cscfg file before packaging.
-Please download the https://github.com/downloads/Interop-Bridges/Windows-Azure-File-System-Durability-Plugin/FileSystemDurabilityPlugin.zip and extract FileSystemDurabilityPlugin folder to C:\Program Files\Windows Azure SDK\<YOUR VERSION>\bin\plugins
+Please download the https://github.com/downloads/Interop-Bridges/Windows-Azure-File-System-Durability-Plugin/FileSystemDurabilityPlugin-v1.1.zip and extract FileSystemDurabilityPlugin folder to C:\Program Files\Windows Azure SDK\<YOUR VERSION>\bin\plugins

+Note: This version of scaffolder is not compatible with old version of FileSystemDurabilityPlugin.
+You must replace old version with v1.1.

 10) Execute package_scaffolder.bat command.
 It will create follwing two files inside package folder .\package\drupal.cspkg and .\package\ServiceConfiguration.cscfg.
 Please make sure that you have installed